Yokai Monsters: Spook Warfare: Plot

-The film opens in the ruins of the Babylonian city of Ur, with a narration detailing a local legend pertaining to a great monster known as Daimon, who lays dormant in the rubble of the city.
-Four thousand years later, the ruins are disturbed by two treasure hunters and the monster Daimon is roused and proceeds to kill the intruders by causing a landslide.
-Following his release, Daimon decides to fly directly to Japan.
-There, he encounters a samurai known as Lord Hyogo Isobe, whom he kills and whose blood he consumes.
-Following this vampiric act, Daimon assumes the form of Isobe and makes his way to the lord's house.
-There he is met by Isobe's daughter, Lady Chie and fellow samurai Shinpachiro Mayama.
-After killing the family dog for barking at him, Daimon proceeds to tear down all altars in the house and orders his servants to have them burned.
-In his frenzy, he throws out an ornament which falls into a pond outside, rousing a kappa.
-The kappa decides to investigate the ruckus and happens to see Daimon (as Isobe) drinking the blood of Isobe's steward, Saheiji Kawano.
-When Saheiji also displays Daimon's mannerisms and orders the altars burned, the kappa becomes suspicious and attacks Daimon fruitlessly.
-Defeated and hurt, the kappa goes to the woods to seek out other yōkai to help him fight back Daimon.
+The film opens in the ruins of the Babylonian city of Ur, where a local legend tells of a great monster named Daimon, dormant beneath the rubble.
+Four thousand years later, two treasure hunters disturb the ruins, awakening Daimon, who kills them by causing a landslide.
+He then travels to Japan, where he encounters the samurai Lord Hyogo Isobe, kills him and drinks his blood.
+Assuming Isobe's form, Daimon returns to his house, where he is greeted by Isobe's daughter, Lady Chie, and fellow samurai Shinpachiro Mayama.
+After killing the family dog, Daimon destroys the household altars and orders his servants to burn them.
+An ornament he throws into a pond awakens a kappa, who witnesses Daimon drinking the blood of Isobe's steward, Saheiji Kawano.
+When Saheiji also displays Daimon's mannerisms and orders the altars burned, the kappa attacks Daimon but is defeated.
+He retreats to the woods to seek help from other yōkai.